jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.rst

 ``clock``
-    ``clock`` is not an daemon or service, but instead an abstract unit used to hold the interfaces and configuration for setting Westport Channel NIC control parameters (syncE and PPS transmission).
+    ``clock`` is not an daemon or service, but instead an abstract unit used to hold the interfaces and configuration for setting Westport Channel or Logan Beach NIC control parameters (syncE and PPS transmission).

 Valid instance level parameters are found in the man pages for each service,
 under: